Saranyu Plangwal

-Saranyu Plangwal (ศรัญญู พลางวัล; born 28 May 1999) is a Thai professional footballer who plays as a defender for PT Prachuap FC.
+Saranyu Plangwal (ศรัญญู พลางวัล; born 28 May 1999) is a Thai professional footballer who plays as a defender for Thai League 3 club Khelang United.

 Career

 As a youth player, Plangwal joined the youth academy of Udon Thani FC.
 In 2017, he signed for Bangkok Christian College FC.
 Six months later, he signed for Muangthong United FC, where he made zero league appearances and scored zero goals.
 The same year, he was sent on loan to Bangkok FC.
 Six months later, he returned to Udon Thani FC, where he made twenty-five league appearances and scored one goal.

 Ahead of the 2021–22 season he signed for Ayutthaya United FC, where he made sixteen league appearances and scored zero goals.
 On 15 September 2021, he debuted for the club during a 1–2 away loss to Muangkan United FC in the league.
 One year later, he signed for Trang FC.
 During the summer of 2024, he signed for Customs United FC before signing for PT Prachuap FC in 2025.